 A rental agreement becomes valid after the exchange of rent in Texas.
-And that now gives both you and your tenant certain inherent rights under Texas law (Texas Property Code Chapter 92).
+And that now gives both you and your tenant certain inherent rights under Texas state law (Texas Property Code Chapter 92).

 As a landlord, it’s important to familiarize yourself with your and your tenants’ rights and obligations for the smooth operations of your investment.

 The following is a comprehensive overview of everything you should know about Texas landlord-tenant state law.

 Required Landlord Disclosures in Texas

 According to Texas landlord-tenant laws, as a landlord, you must provide your tenant with the following disclosures.
 If you fail to do so, your tenant can use that as justification to terminate the written lease or rental agreements.

 - Disclosure on the use of lead-based paint: This is required of landlords who own homes built before 1978.
 You must let your tenant know of the lead paint concentrations used.

 - Disclosure on authorized agents: As the property owner, you must provide your tenant with the names and addresses of any party tasked with managing the unit during their tenancy on behalf of the owner.

 - Disclosure on your tenant’s right to repair and deduct: Texas tenants have a right to live in a habitable home.
 If the landlord refuses or fails to provide them with one, they can do the necessary repairs themselves and then make appropriate deductions from future rent payments (check Texas Property Code Section 92.0563 for details).

 - Disclosure on parking rules: This is only applicable to landlords renting out multi-unit complexes.

 - Disclosure on late fees: Do you charge tenants late fees for not paying rent on time?
 If you do, you must disclose that information in the lease or rental agreement.

 - Disclosure on the emergency phone number: You must provide your tenant with an emergency phone number so that tenants can contact you when they encounter emergencies.

 Texas Tenant Rights and Responsibilities

 Under Texas law, tenant’s rights include the following:

 - Live in a habitable dwelling.